tarantool/luatest/README.md

 There are helpers to run tarantool applications and perform basic interaction with it.
-If application follows configuration conventions it's possible to use options to confegure server instance and helpers at the same time.
+If application follows configuration conventions it's possible to use options to configure server instance and helpers at the same time.
 For example `http_port` is used to perform http request in tests and passed in `TARANTOOL_HTTP_PORT` to server process.